Prelingual deafness: Social and cognitive impact

-Children who are prelingually deaf and cannot hear noise beneath 60 decibels—about the intensity level of a vacuum cleaner—don't develop oral language comparable to their peers.
+Children who are prelingually deaf and cannot hear noise beneath 60 decibels—about the intensity level of a vacuum cleaner—do not develop oral language comparable to their peers.
 Children born with profound hearing impairment, 90 decibels and above (about the level of a food blender), are classified as functionally deaf.
 These children do not develop speech skills without help from a speech pathologist.
 Such children display speech comprehension difficulties, even when other modes of language (such as writing and signing) are up to their age level standard.
 Children who lose their hearing after they have acquired some amount of language, even if it is just for a short while, demonstrate a much higher level of linguistic achievement than those who have not had any language exposure.

 In children, this type of hearing loss can lead to social isolation for several reasons.
 First, the child experiences delayed social development that is in large part tied to delayed language acquisition (e.g., language deprivation).
 It is also directly tied to their inability to pick up auditory social cues.
 A child who uses sign language, or identifies with the Deaf culture does not generally experience this isolation, particularly if they attend a school for the deaf, but may conversely experience isolation from their parents if they do not know, or make an effort to learn sign language.
 A child who is exclusively or predominantly an oral communicator can experience social isolation from their hearing peers, particularly if no one takes the time to explicitly teach them social skills that other children acquire independently by virtue of having normal hearing.